aspose-font/Aspose.Font-Documentation/net/how-to-load-fonts/load-a-font-from-CFF-file/_index.md

 description: With Aspose.Font solution you can load a font from a file on your hard drive disk even if this file is not a font inself.
 Let’s look at how to make it from a CFF file.
 ---

-On this page we will have a look at examples of loading font `CenturyGothic` placed in the file **CenturyGothic.cff**.
+On this page we will have a look at examples of loading font `CenturyGothic` placed in the file CenturyGothic.cff.
 ____
 If you did not read the Aspose.Font loading fundamentals, go to [*How to load fonts?*](https://docs.aspose.com//font/net/how-to-load-fonts) page.